CobiontID/CobiontID.github.io/README.md

 ## Example: _Hylocomiadelphus triquetrus_ (big shaggy moss)
 ### Composition analysis
 #### Scaffold tetranucleotide visualisation for _Hylocomiadelphus triquetrus_
-The frame below displays the canonical tetranucleotide counts for each scaffold reduced to two dimensions to allow visualisation.
-Each scaffold is colour-coded by an additional feature (binned into quantiles), to allow potential contamination to be spotted more easily.
+The interactive plot below shows the canonical tetranucleotide counts for each scaffold reduced to two dimensions to allow visualisation.
+Each scaffold is colour-coded by an additional sequence feature, to allow potential contamination to be spotted more easily.
 Contigs that are of interest can be selected with the lasso tool and downloaded.

 <iframe
   src="./examples/cbHylTriq8_scaffolds_multi_select.html"